Vivify-Ideas/angular-one-drive-picker/README.md

   angularOneDriveSettingsProvider.configure({
     client_id    : 'YOUR_CLIENT_ID',
     redirect_uri : 'YOUR_REDIRECT_URI',
+    linkType     : 'webViewLink or downloadLink'
-    select       : 'multi or single'
+    multiSelect  : 'true or false'
   });
 }])
 ```

 # Callbacks

-The directive provide you 3 callbacks that you can use in order to work with the Picker.
+The directive provide you 2 callbacks that you can use in order to work with the Picker.

-### onPicked
+### onPicked and onCancel

 This callback is triggered after you select files and click on the `select` button from the Picker.